-COVID-19 has affected investment sentiment on a global scale, causing a significant volatility in the global capital markets.
+Coronavirus Covid-19 (COVID-19) has affected investment sentiment on a global scale, causing a significant volatility in the global capital markets.
 In addition, the outbreak has resulted in restrictions on international travel and public transport, delays in transportation of goods, and prolonged closures of workplaces which may continue to have a material adverse effect on the global economy and Latvia.

-Latvia has taken a number of temporary preventative measures to contain the outbreak and slow the spread of COVID-19, including implementing restrictions on international travel, restrictions on gatherings of groups of people and the closure of universities, schools and other public institutions.
-To overcome these short-term difficulties, the government offers a number of support solutions to entrepreneurs and workers.
-As of the date of this Base Prospectus, the priority groups of people are being vaccinated in the country, and it is planned to start mass vaccination in April 2021 in order to gain herd immunity.
+In 2021, the mass primary vaccination with the following booster shot against COVID-19 was organized for the population in Latvia.
+From 11 October 2021 to 28 February 2022, an emergency situation was declared in Latvia to limit the spread of COVID-19.
+During this time period Latvia has taken a number of temporary preventative measures to contain the outbreak and slow the spread of COVID-19, including implementing restrictions on international travel, restrictions on gatherings of groups of people and the closure of universities, schools and other public institutions.
+To overcome these difficulties, the government offered a number of support solutions to entrepreneurs and workers.